How To Determine Correct Stirrup Length for Your Dressage Work

 Sometimes, at the beginning of a lesson, I ask a student to ride without stirrups for five minutes.
 A tense rider needs to stretch his or her inner leg muscles by lifting the knee away from the saddle for a few seconds and allowing it to fall into a deeper position farther back.
 Concentrating on one leg at a time and then on both legs simultaneously works well.
 After a few minutes of stretching and relaxing, the legs are usually more comfortable in a deeper position.
 At this point, I check the length of the stirrup.
 The bottom of the iron should be between the anklebone and the heel.

 Most novice riders err on the side of having their stirrups too short.
-This seems especially true for riders who ride dressage, but also who ride jumping and/or eventing.
-I do not like to see people riding on their tiptoes.
-Likewise, I do not like a lot of bend in the knee with the heels jammed down.
+This seems especially true for riders who ride dressage, but also those who ride jumping and/or eventing.
+I never like to see people riding on their tiptoes.
+Likewise, I don’t like a lot of bend in the knee with the heels jammed down.
 A good rider can ride effectively with the stirrups two holes too short or too long.

-If you are having trouble lowering your stirrups, it may be a problem with your upper leg.
+If you’re having trouble lowering your stirrups, it could stem from a problem with your upper leg.
 Instruction on a longe line can be an excellent opportunity to work on your legs.
-I recommend that you find an instructor who produces elegant riders and get some help on the longe line.
-This personal feedback can help you zero in on what may work for you.
+I recommend that you find an instructor who produces elegant riders for assistance on the longe line.
+This personal feedback can help you zero in on what may work best for you.

 Steven Wolgemuth, U.S. Dressage Federation bronze, silver and gold medalist; winner of many national titles, all-breed awards and top honors at dressage shows on the East Coast; owns and operates Graemont Farm in Manheim, Pennsylvania.